Peromyscus nesodytes

 The giant island deer mouse (Peromyscus nesodytes) is believed to have become extinct approximately 8,000 years BP and lived during the late Pleistocene on California’s Channel Islands.
+The giant island deer mice were about 35% larger than the current-day eastern deer mouse.

 Overview

 In 1934, Robert W. Wilson designated P. nesodytes as a new species after discovering a mouse bone (a right ramus of the mandible).
 He writes, “The outstanding character of P. nesodytes is its large size, which is greater than any living species of Peromyscus native to the United States.”
 The only larger mice known are the extant mice of the genus Megadontomys found in Mexico and Central America.

 The mouse “generally considered ancestral to P. nesodytes” is Peromyscus anyapahensis.P. anyapahensis is also extinct; it is smaller in body size than P. nesodytes.

 The extreme size of P. nesodytes follows Foster's rule of insular gigantism and dwarfism, in which some rodent species attain greater body size following their occupation of islands lacking a multitude of predators.